Frequently Asked Questions

 What happens if a student or employee is sick?

 Any student or employee who is sick is encouraged to stay home.
 A student who is instructed to remain home following their daily screening questionnaire must not report to school.
 If a student reports to school having passed their daily screening questionnaire and begins to feel ill or an employee recognizes signs/symptoms requiring further evaluation, the student will be sent to the school nurse.
 If the nurse recommends an early dismissal, the student will remain in the nurse’s isolation room until a parent, guardian, or caregiver arrives for pickup.
 In accordance with the Interim Guidance for Child Care Programs, the student will be sent home with instructions to contact their healthcare provider for assessment.
+The School will immediately notify the state and local health department about any case in which a student or employee diagnostic test result returns positive for COVID-19.

 Students who were sent home may return to school as described below: